swemmerson/passive-radar-sim/README.md

-This is the repo for my passive radar sim.
+This is the repo for my passive bistatic radar sim.
+Huzzah!